influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/transformations/keys.md

 ---
 title: keys() function
+description: >
-description: The keys() function returns a table with the input table's group key columns, plus a _value column containing the names of the input table's columns.
+  The keys() function outputs the group key of input tables.
+  For each input table, it outputs a table with the same group key columns, plus a _value column containing the labels of the input table's group key.
 menu:
   flux_0_x:
     name: keys